You can attend as part of an exchange scheme with your home university, if there is an exchange agreement in place or as a fee paying student.

 - Full academic year (October to June)

 - You can also study for a calendar year (January-December) if that fits best at your home university.

-- We also offer an International Summer Programme which runs for four weeks from mid-August each year and is worth four US semester credits or eight ECTS credits.
+- We also offer an Understanding Britain programme which runs for four weeks from mid-August each year and is worth four US semester credits or eight ECTS credits.

 You must have completed a year of study at your home university before coming to Lancaster.